How to Think in a Foreign Language: Tips to Train Your Brain to Think in Another Language

 You know that frustrating moment when you're trying to speak in your target language, but your brain keeps running everything through your native language first?
 It's like having a really slow translator living in your head.
 The good news is that you can actually train your brain to skip that step and start thinking directly in the language you're learning.
 I've done this with a few languages now, and while it takes some deliberate practice, the process is pretty straightforward once you understand how it works.

-- Start with what you already know
+- Start thinking in another language with what you already know

 - Think in phrases and chunks, not individual words

-- Practice internal monologue switching
+- Practice internal monologue switching when learning languages

-Why thinking in your target language matters
+Why you need to think in your target language

 Here's the thing about mental translation.
 When you're constantly translating from your native language, you're adding an extra step that slows everything down.
 A native speaker processes thoughts and words simultaneously in their language.
 They don't think "dog" in English and then translate to "perro" in Spanish.
 They just see a dog and think "perro."